 Firstly, a few points every buyer must know about an auction:

 Auction buying is unconditional.
 This means if you win the auction, you have to commit to buying.
-No cooling off allowed.

-Buyer beware, if a house has structural defects, unpaid rates or a property dispute with neighbours, this is all inherited when you purchase.
+In other words, buyer beware: if a house has structural defects, unpaid rates or a property dispute with neighbours, this is all inherited when you purchase.

 Ensure you complete a building and pest inspection, have your contracts reviewed by a conveyancer, and obtain finance pre-approval.